 If students are able to learn from one another, it will be easier for them to translate those skills to their learning outside of school which is a critical element in student engagement beyond the classroom.
 This means that if a child can teach someone else about using a microscope, he or she is also learning the benefits of investigative science.
 If a child can teach someone else how to play chess, they are learning critical thinking skills as well.

 When students learn from one another, it doesn’t have to be difficult which means that teachers don’t have to try so hard either!
+Imagine each class NOT being a dog and pony show to try and get the students interested in what is going on.

-The Benefits of Student Engagement Beyond the Classroom?
+The Benefits of Student Engagement Beyond the Classroom

 Student engagement is defined as the “time and energy students devote to learning.”
-Some of the most obvious ways that teachers can create opportunities for student engagement include creating a rich environment, giving choice in learning opportunities, and allowing deep focus time on skills.
+Some of the most obvious ways that teachers can create opportunities for student engagement include creating a rich environment, giving choices in learning opportunities, and allowing deep focus time on skills.
 However, we must dig deeper if we truly want to incorporate engaging learning activities into our school every day.

-Though the evidence on the benefits of student engagement is not conclusive, there are countless educators who believe in its power to transform learning environments for students of all backgrounds.
+There are countless educators who believe in its power to transform learning environments for students of all backgrounds.
 Some of the benefits of engaging students beyond traditional classroom practices include:

 1) Student engagement can have positive effects on both academic and social outcomes.